What Is Black Garlic And How To Make It – Slow Cooker Vs. Fermenter

 Black garlic is often used in cooking, perfect in savory or sweet recipes.

-Arguably, black garlic is just as versatile as the regular kind.
+Arguably, black garlic is just as versatile as regular raw garlic.
 Go ahead and use it in any dish that calls for roasted garlic.

 It’s also great for adding extra oomph to savory dishes, such as soups, stews, and dips.
 Another great option is pureeing it with a dash of olive oil to make garlic paste, a great base for marinades and sauces.

-And for the most daring, there is a dedicated recipe book with 50 recipes that you might want to check out!
+And for the most daring, there is a dedicated recipe book with 50 black garlic recipes that you might want to check out!

 Just like normal garlic, you can find black garlic in powdered form, which is a great quick fix.
-Look for it on the spice shelf next time you’re shopping for groceries, or you can buy it online here.
+Look for it on the spice shelf next time you’re shopping for groceries, or you can buy it on Amazon.

 Just a tiny sprinkle of black garlic powder instantly infuses any dish with a unique sweetness.
 From burgers to pasta and casseroles, the possibilities are endless.